Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 * Provision the Azure DevOps Team Project with a .NET Core application using the [Azure DevOps Demo Generator](https://azure devopsdemogenerator.azurewebsites.net/?Name=aks&templateId=77372){:target="_blank"} tool

-* Configure application and database deployment, using Continuous Deployment (CD) in Azure DevOps
+* Configure application and database deployment, using Continuous Deployment (CD) in the Azure DevOps

 * Initiate the build to automatically deploy the application